TJCAJ/ET_HANGMAN/README.md

 ### ET Hangman Stage 7

 ![Hangman Stage 7]()
-* 6 letters guessed wrong and the player will see the E.T. hangman figure and 6 parts of the hangman rope, head, torso, both arms and left leg in red.
+* 6 letters guessed wrong and the player will see the E.T. hangman figure and 6 parts of the hangman rope, head, torso, both arms and left leg in blue.

 ### ET Hangman Stage 8 - Lose
 ![Hangman Stage 8 - Lose]()
-* 7 letters guessed wrong the player will see the full hangman and the game is over.
+* 7 letters guessed wrong the player will see the a new E.T. figure in red and a message that states: "Wrong guess E:T: stays!
+The game is over and the correct word is revealed for the player while the total score is displayed.

 ### ET Hangman Stage 9 - Win